lewallen4/Watcher/README.md

 #### Viewing Results

-##### After running the script, the results will be automatically published to GitHub Pages where you can track King County Elections in real-time.
+##### After running the script, the results will be automatically published to an html file where you can track King County Elections each run.
 As long as I'm alive, I'll probably update this during voting times. so you can just click the link below and see results. so far WA does not publish results before polls close.

+Fully automated viewing available here.
 ###### https://lewallen4.github.io/Watcher
 ---
 <img src="https://raw.githubusercontent.com/lewallen4/Watcher/main/docs/Screenshot.png?raw=true"